frankiearzu/DSMTools/DSM Tools Suite/edgetx/readme.md

 * **What Wing and Tail type:** Only the basic surfaces operated by the Gyro are needed (Thr,Ail,Elv,Rud)..
 Flaps are ignored.
 This also provides information of the type of mix that will be applied on special cases: V-Tail, Deltas, Tailerons
 * **What channel moves each surface**
 * **Gyro Reaction: Normal/Reverse:** If reaction is not right, here is where you reverse it!
-* **Servo Setting information:**   This comes from Ethos Output page, is shared with the RX, but no need to manually set it up.
+* **Servo Setting information:**   This comes from EdgeTX Output page, is shared with the RX, but no need to manually set it up.
   * Servo Travel range (%)
   * Sub-Trims